 You can also weigh client sentiment from verified reviews, but focus on repeated themes like “secured off-market,” “won against multiple offers,” and “protected on inspections,” which matter more than general praise.

-Follow this sequence to make a confident decision in a tight-inventory market.
+Follow this eight-step sequence to make a confident decision in a tight-inventory market.
+Each step builds on the last and keeps you in control from search through closing.

 1) Clarify your brief.
 Define price, timeline, schools, commute, HOA tolerance, and must-haves like views, privacy, and yard size.
 Be explicit about your ceiling and preferred terms.